Access to the built environment

 We established a cross-functional accessibility steering committee to develop and implement our accessibility strategies.
 This committee enables all sections of the our local authorities to get involved, pursuing a whole- organisation approach to ensure that access for people with disabilities is recognised to be everyone’s business.
 The overall objective of ensuring maximum accessibility is targeted via three key areas: built environment; customer services; and information provision.

-We will endeavour to ensure that the special needs of all our customers, including people with disabilities, are met and that rights to equal treatment are upheld in service delivery.
+We will endeavor to ensure that the special needs of all our customers, including people with disabilities, are met and that rights to equal treatment are upheld in service delivery.
 We are committed to ensuring that existing and newly developed services and buildings are accessible to persons with disabilities, where it is practical and where funding permits.
 We will seek to ensure that there is easy, dignified access to all public buildings and public areas under its remit.
 This included outdoor spaces such as playgrounds, parks and beaches.
 We will also seek to ensure that any private buildings used by the organisation are accessible to all members of the public.
 Our policy also covers accessible customer services, human resource management policies, procedures and practices, provision of accessible information to the public and the accessibility of websites and I.T. equipment provided for public use by the Clare County Council.

 Management promotes the organisation’s commitment to providing all our customers with maximum access to local authority services.
 Clare County Council’ Corporate Plan 2010-2014 sets out its strategic vision and includes as key objectives: